pendo-io/pendo-mobile-sdk/android/pnddocs/expo_rn.md

 1. In the Pendo UI, go to Settings>Subscription Settings.
 2. Hover over your app and select View app details.
-3. Select the Install Settings tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
+3. Select the **Install Settings** tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
 4. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

 ## Limitations
-**Expo Go** is not supported by Pendo because Pendo SDK has a native plugin that is not part of the Expo Go app.
+Note that **Expo Go** is not supported by Pendo because Pendo SDK has a native plugin that is not part of the Expo Go app.
 Pendo can be used in development builds *only*.
 You can read more about development builds [Adding custom native code with development builds](https://docs.expo.dev/workflow/customizing/)